james-priest/reactnd-project-would-you-rather/docs/README.md

 Additionally, the docs are awesome.
 They have samples and CodeSandbox instances embedded in every page for easy testing and modification.

 ### 2.2 UI Testing
-I playing around with various components from the React library and tested how involved the implementation was.
-It turned out to be very straight-forward.
+I played around with various components from the Semantic-UI-React library and tested how involved the implementation was going to be.
+It turned out to be pretty  straight-forward.

 #### 2.2.1 UITest1
 Here I tested a handful of random components that you can see from the import list.